 Extended Producer Responsibility (EPR)

 European Union: Under Directive 2006/66/EC Member States are required to ensure that producers, or third parties, set up schemes to collect automotive batteries from end-users or from an accessible collection point in their vicinity, where collection is not carried out as part of an end-of-life vehicle programme.
-Furthermore, where the batteries have originated from private, non-commercial vehicles, the schemes may not involve any charge to end-users when discarding waste batteries, nor any obligation to buy a new battery.
-Member States are also required to ensure that producers of industrial batteries, or third parties, do not refuse to take back waste industrial batteries from end-users, regardless of chemical composition and origin.
+Furthermore, where the batteries have originated from private, non-commercial vehicles, the schemes may not involve any charge to end-users when discarding ULABs, nor any obligation to buy a new battery.
+Member States are also required to ensure that producers of industrial batteries, or third parties, do not refuse to take back used industrial batteries from end-users, regardless of chemical composition and origin.

 United States: Lead-acid batteries are subject to mandatory deposit systems in several states— Arizona, Arkansas, Connecticut, Idaho, Maine, Minnesota, New York, South Carolina and Washington—and voluntary deposit systems in most other areas.
 Many of the states have used model legislation developed by the Battery Council International (BCI), which recommends that retailers charge a US$10 fee (deposit) on all batteries sold, with the fee waived or returned if the customer brings back a used battery within 30–45 days of purchase.

 Canada: The “lead-acid battery product category” is managed in British Columbia in accordance with the stewardship plans approved under the Recycling Regulation.
 Province-wide lead-acid battery Stewardship Plans have been developed by the Canadian Battery Association () (CBA) and Interstate Battery System of Canada (IBSC).
 All costs are borne by CBA and IBSC, and ULABs are accepted for free at participating retailers.
 To compete with independent recyclers CBA members may implement a business-to-business programme (at the wholesale level) involving a core charge (deposit) to encourage the return of ULABs from the retailer to the manufacturer.
 Typically these core charges are CAD$10 per automotive battery with greater amounts for larger sizes.

+India: Under the Batteries (Management and Handling) Rules, manufacturers, importers, assemblers and re-conditioners are required to set up collection centres for collection of used batteries from consumers or dealers, and collect a minimum of 90% of the new batteries sold.
+The take back provisions do not apply to batteries sold in the wholesale market, original equipment manufacturers (OEMs) or government agencies.

 Financing systems